 We live in Yangzhou, China, a not-so modern city of about 5 million people with little draw for foreign tourists and not many expats.
 So, the cost of living here is much less compared to the more commercialized, metropolitan cities of Beijing and Shanghai.
 For the major cities, take these numbers and add 50% or more.
 Check out this website for the cost of living in Shanghai and other parts of China.

-Here’s a breakdown of our cost of living in China (all costs are per month unless stated, and are quoted in US dollars):
+Here’s a breakdown of our costs of living while teaching English in China (all costs are per month unless stated, and are quoted in US dollars):

 Apartment Rent (88 square meters): $322.58